cirlabs/django-project-template/README.md

 A custom template for initializing a new Django project the Data Desk way.

-Uses the [built-in](https://docs.djangoproject.com/en/1.5/ref/django-admin/#startproject-projectname-destination) Django templating system.
+Uses the [built-in](https://docs.djangoproject.com/en/1.5/ref/django-admin/#startproject-projectname-destination) Django ``startproject`` templating system.
 Includes a number of small modifications favored by the [Los Angeles Times Data Desk](http://datadesk.latimes.com).
-Assumes you already have a experience hacking around on Django and PostGIS.
+Assumes you already have experience hacking around on Django and PostGIS.

 Still experimental, so don't get your hopes up.